 For 95%+ of travelers these symptoms will be extremely mild and will pass with time.
 There are some steps that you can take to mitigate and shorten the effects that high altitude have on the human body:

 - Drink plenty of water and the local coca tea

-- Take it easy for the first 12-18 hours of landing
+- Take it easy for the first 12-18 hours after landing in Cusco

 - Avoid alcohol and smoking

 - Headache medication such as ibuprofen or Tylenol

 - Prescribed altitude medication (usually not needed, only use as an extra precaution)